webplatform/docs/concepts/programming/the_principles_of_unobtrusive_javascript/index.md

 Inline event handlers, such as <code>&lt;a href="somewhere.html" onmouseover="hideAll()"&gt;</code> are slightly harder to remove.
 This defines which event handlers (JavaScript functions) should run when a certain event takes place.
 What we have to do to make this unobtrusive is port the event handler assignment to a separate script file.
 That means the external script first has to find the correct element, and then assign an event handler to it.

-To learn more about event handlers, check out our [http://www.w3.org/community/webed/wiki/Handling_events_with_JavaScript] article.
+To learn more about event handlers, check out our [http://www.w3.org/community/webed/wiki/Handling_events_with_JavaScript Handling Events With Javascript] article.

 The easiest way of allowing an element to be found is giving it an ID.
 For instance: